backstage/backstage/plugins/auth-backend-module-oidc-provider/report.api.md

 import { BackendFeature } from '@backstage/backend-plugin-api';
 import { BaseClient } from 'openid-client';
 import { OAuthAuthenticator } from '@backstage/plugin-auth-node';
-import { OAuthAuthenticatorResult } from '@backstage/plugin-auth-node';
 import { PassportOAuthAuthenticatorHelper } from '@backstage/plugin-auth-node';
-import { SignInResolverFactory } from '@backstage/plugin-auth-node';
 import { Strategy } from 'openid-client';
 import { TokenSet } from 'openid-client';
 import { UserinfoResponse } from 'openid-client';